aura-nw/mainnet-artifacts/Foundation-delegation-program/delegation-round2.md

 **IMPORTANT: Please make sure you update your pledge and appropriate commission rate to maintain your delegation**

-**Deadline for update pledge and commission rate: Thursday, July 6, 2023 00:00 UTC**
+**Deadline for updating pledge and commission rate: Thursday, July 6, 2023 00:00 UTC**

 ## 6. Euphoria testnet maintainance